 React

-As articulated earlier, React is to be chosen if you need to build up complex web apps, e.g. SaaS solutions, or an online marketplace for campers.
-It is an excellent tool for creating user interfaces.
+As articulated earlier, React is to be chosen if you need to build up complex web apps, e.g. an online marketplace for campers.
+It is an excellent tool for creating user interfaces, so we use it to provide custom software and SaaS development services.

-Future maintenance and customization are much easier through the community volume.
-There is a large number of contributors and developers ready to build any application.
+Future maintenance and customization are much easier because of the community volume.
+There are a large number of contributors and developers ready to build any application.
 Their total amount is greater than that of Vue.

 Vue

-On the flipside, Vue.js is a good choice in case you are interested in creating lightweight and easy-to-fix web apps.
+On the flip side, Vue.js is a good choice in case you are interested in creating lightweight and easy-to-fix web apps.
 The learning curve is lower.
-It allows new developers to master the framework in a short period of time and entering upon the application development.
+It allows new developers to master the framework in a short period of time and begin application development.

-The Vue community is smaller than React but it is growing at warp speed.
-Subsequent to contribution volume, the number of tools and libraries available grows as well.
+The Vue community is smaller than React, but it is growing at warp speed.
+Subsequent to the contribution volume, the number of tools and libraries available grows as well.

 To sum up all the pros and cons, let’s have a look at the Vue vs React comparison table.